arifb2/old_ruby_sdk/README.md

 ## Usage

-AriaApi supports most of the API features defined in [https://developer.ariasystems.net/api-documentation/](https://developer.ariasystems.net/api-documentation).
+The Aria Systems Ruby SDK supports the Cora API services available on [Aria Systems Developer Central](http://developer.ariasystems.net).

-Just call the service name as an AriaApi method, the options are the same as the specified in the API docs.
+Just call the service name as an AriaApi method, the options are the same as the specified in the API docs, except the client_no and auth_key as they were set up in the configuration.

     AriaApi.get_country_from_ip(ip_address: "207.97.227.239")
     # { "country_code" => "US", "country_name" => "United States", "error_code" => 0, "error_msg" => "OK" }

-Note you don't need to pass credentials since they're already defined in the configuration module.

 ##More Information